AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

        Oh, ho, ho, ho.

-1stÊLa.
+1stC
+La.
 	In the Seraglio of his favourite concubines, where no mortal but himself dare approach in human shape, except our wretched sex, and Eunuchs who are our guards.

 John.
 	Eunuchs!
 Lord madam they are of no sex at all---we have often heard madam of the Great Mogul.
+Why Lord he can't be jealous of me, and as to the DoctorC
+[125]C
-Why Lord he can't be jealous of me, and as to the DoctorÊ[125]Ê there he is nobody---it is 	all over with him, he has no longer any inflammible air about him, either in his balloon or himself, its all gone, is'nt it Doctor?
+ there he is nobody---it is 	all over with him, he has no longer any inflammible air about him, either in his balloon or himself, its all gone, is'nt it Doctor?

 Fan.
        I am very faint, I am sure it is near a month since we left Hyde Park corner.

-1stÊLa.
+1stC
+La.
        Hyde Park corner!